 Some of the positions that were displayed in the structure were filled to ensure that the operations are not affected and the service delivery objective is not compromised.
-The organogram that was approved by Council in June 2020 is under review to inform the the 2021/2022 financial year as we normarly do on annual basis, it will assist the municipality in improving its service delivery to the communities because it is structured in a way that prioritised the communities.
+The implementation of the organogram that was approved by Council on the 4 December 2020 to inform the 2021/2022 financial year as we normarly do on annual basis, will assist the municipality in improving its service delivery to the communities because it is structured in a way that prioritised the communities.
 In dealing with the skills shortage such as project management, the municipality is utilizing the services of the Municipal Infrastructure Support Agent (MISA).
 The mandate of MISA in uThukela is to support the uThukela district municipality to conduct effective infrastructure planning to achieve sustainable service delivery and to assist with the implementation of infrastructure projects as determined by the municipal Integrated Development Plans (IDP).